 Brisbears won Community Social Group of the Year, and the LGBTI Legal Service won Community Support Group of the Year.

-Annual Event of the Year was awarded to The Wickham’s fundraising street party Big Gay Day, and Queensland AIDS Council fundraiser Balls Out Bingo won Regular Event of the Year.
+The Wickham’s fundraising street party Big Gay Day won the Annual Event award.
+Queensland AIDS Council fundraiser Balls Out Bingo won Regular Event of the Year.

-The Sportsman Hotel was named Licensed Venue of the Year, and Number 29 won Adult Venue of the Year.
+The Sportsman Hotel won Licensed Venue of the Year, and Number 29, owned by the Brisbane Pride president, won Adult Venue of the Year.

-Candy Surprise won Drag Performer of the Year, and Kryptonite was named Performer of the Year.
+Candy Surprise also won Drag Performer of the Year again.
+Kryptonite won Performer of the Year.

-Photographer Joel Devereux was named Artist of the Year, and the Sportsman Hotel’s DJ Merlin took out DJ of the Year.
+Talented and popular photographer Joel Devereux won Artist of the Year, while the Sportsman Hotel’s DJ Merlin took out DJ of the Year.

 Proceeds from the Queen’s Ball Awards go to the annual Brisbane Pride Festival and the Kal Collins Memorial Fund for further distribution to groups, individuals and organisations working towards LGBTIQ mental health and suicide prevention.